-Culture is about how all employees at Confluent work together to get things done.
-Each part of the company has distinct norms and practices that are specific to what they do.
-But across Confluent, we share attributes of a common company culture that help us agree on how we will interact as a group, who we hire and help determine what kind of behavior is rewarded.
+Culture is about how employees of Confluent work together to get things done.
+While each team has distinct norms and practices, across Confluent we share a set of core values that guide who we hire and what kind of behavior is rewarded.
 Our five core values are:

 - Earn Our Customers' Love

 - Be Smart, Humble, and Empathetic

 - Be Fired Up and Get Stuff Done

-- · Be Tasteful, Not Wasteful
+- Be Tasteful, Not Wasteful

 - One Team